fenilmodi00/plugin-ar/README.md

    - Search transactions
    - Mine transactions when needed

-6. **Only Consider Mainnet When:**
+6. **Consider Mainnet for Production When:**
    - All features work perfectly on ArLocal
    - You understand the costs involved
    - You have real AR tokens for production
    - You're ready for permanent data storage

-#### 🚫 What NOT to Do During Testing
+#### 🚫 What NOT to Do During Development

-- ❌ Don't use mainnet for testing
+- ❌ Don't use mainnet for development
 - ❌ Don't use production wallet keys in development
-- ❌ Don't upload sensitive data during testing
+- ❌ Don't upload sensitive data during development
 - ❌ Don't transfer real AR tokens during development
 - ❌ Don't skip ArLocal testing before mainnet